Looking for a black and white Unites States map? Here it is! A printable blank…

 Portugal on a Map of Europe

 The mainland of Portugal has a 1,800 km coastline with the Atlantic Ocean.
 The archipelagos of the autonomous regions of the Azores and Madeira are found in the Atlantic Ocean.
-The island regions are to the west of the Iberian Peninsula where Portugal is located.
+The island regions are west of the Iberian Peninsula, where Portugal is located.

 Download as PDF (A4)